anglyan/anglyan.github.io/docs/research/machine.md

   scientific research.
 Understanding how state of the art models perform in materials synthesis and processing tasks is something that is critical to determine their usefulness in real life.
 I am working with a team of domain experts and computer scientists to develop new benchmarks and develop a deeper understanding of their capabilities.

-## Development of novel algorithms
+## Development of novel algorithms more suitable for materials research

+AI and machine learning research tends to look to algorithms that are widely applicable.
+When someone says that they have applied a blackbox algorithm to a problem, that's actually a praise.
+It means that someone has been able to crack a common problem and that the resulting method or algorithm has tons of value.

+Conversely, we domain scientists have to deal to very specific constraints or types of data.
+This means that sometimes we need to adapt existing algorithms or come up with something that is particularized to our needs.
+The main thing is not that the algorithm is novel, it is that we can now solve a problem that we used to have.

-One of the challenging in science is that experiments are really expensive.
-Developing algorithms that can learn with a few examples and improve as data from other experiments is made available without the need to go through expensive retraining is critical to maximize AI's potential in scientific research.
-We have been borrowing ideas from the insect brain to develop continual learning algorithms that target these challenges.
+One of the challenges in science is that experiments are really expensive.
+Developing algorithms that can learn with a few examples and improve as data from other experiments is made available (ideally without the need to go through expensive retraining) is critical to maximize AI's potential in scientific research.
+We have been borrowing ideas from many sources, from Bayesian processes to the insect brain to develop continual learning algorithms that target some of our unique challenges in materials synthesis and microelectronics.